Frequently Asked Questions

 I have a University Degree; do I still need the High School credits?

-Can I still apply to the J.A.C with just two out of the three mandatory courses?
+Can I still apply to the Alliance with just two out of the three mandatory courses?

 At this point in time, the answer is yes, but due to the highly competitive nature of the application process, it is in your best interest to already have successfully completed all three of the required High School courses.
 If you were to be accepted into the Program with only two of the three mandatory courses, you would need to show proof of successful completion of the missing course before being invited to attend the Safety and Orientation course.
 Failure to complete the missing course will result in you being terminated from the program.